-This module is designed to provide all BMS students, on both Applied and Standard programme routes, with an understanding of all the relevant information to prepare them for work in the clinical environment and is an essential pre-requisite for students undertaking subsequent hospital placements on the Applied route.
-It also attempts to provide opportunities for those not taking the clinical route to appreciate the occupational challenges facing bioscience graduates looking to enter employment.
+This module is designed to provide all BMS students, on both Applied and Standard programme routes, with [a] an understanding of information relevant to professional work in the clinical environment, and [b] an understanding of bioethics (medical ethics).
+The module covers essential aspects of the profession that are mandatory for all students on both programme routes, in order to meet IBMS accreditation requirements. the module is an essential pre-requisite for students undertaking subsequent hospital placements on the Applied route, in order to meet HCPC approval requirements.

-The aim of this Module is to provide the student with an understanding of: Career structure, professional codes and good laboratory management in Health Service Biomedical Science and other bioscience industries; and [b] to provide reflective education in bioethics.
+The aim of this Module is to: [a] provide the student with an understanding of [a] career structure, professional codes and good laboratory management in Health Service Biomedical Science and other bioscience industries; and [b] provide reflective education in bioethics.

 By the end of this module the student should be able to:

 1. Critically evaluate the functional role of Biomedical Scientists

 2. Discuss and explain the professional scope of practice and conduct in Biomedical Science and other Bioscience Industries and outline the functional roles of the IBMS and HCPC.

 3. Evaluate relevant Health & Safety legislation and its appropriate implementation for Bioscience employees.